squadran2003/python-csv-files-combiner/README.md

 # python-csv-files-combiner
-script that combines multiple csv file into one
+script that combines multiple csv files into one

 ## Overview
 The script uses the pandas library converting each csv file into a data frame and then concatenation each frame.The readme instructions assumes the script being run in a windows enviroment.